Ellotron/war-rig/rules/README.md

 Unless otherwise stated any item that grants the holder the construct action e.g. Workshop Tools is the only tool required.
 To successfully construct, turn the item face up (if not already), discard the required resources then:

-- For equipment add a squad token flipped to the locked side represent additional stock locked in your inventory
+- For equipment add a squad token flipped to the locked side represent additional stock locked in your inventory.
+This can be replaced with a numbered token matching a squad you wish to equip when that squad is in Home Base.
 - For war rig tech place it in the corresponding slot on the chassis
 - For facilities place the card in a facility slot at your home base unless the card states otherwise

 #### Stolen items

-> If you succeed to steal plans for an item from a Rival Base using the **Espionage** action you may decide to construct it in the normal way at any point by paying the usual resource cost.
-The card remains in the rival base.
+> If you succeed to steal plans for an item from a Rival Base using the **Espionage** action you may decide to construct it at any point by paying the usual resource cost.
+Equipment cards remain in the rival base with a locked squad token on them.
+You must still construct equipment before you can flip this token or gain additional inventory as described above.
+Other tech is constructed in the normal way.

 ### 7. Fight Fire